-Super classy I know :).
-I’ve said this before but really I don’t eat very “classy”.
-When I was trying to think of a food related blog name (back when I started this blog) it seemed like all the good ones were taken so Cooking Classy was the best I could come up with.
+Super classy recipe, I know.
+I’ve said this before, but I really don’t eat very “classy.”
+When I was trying to think of a food-related blog name (back when I started this blog) it seemed like all the good ones were taken so Cooking Classy was the best I could come up with.

 I know chimichangas aren’t exactly classy and they are super hard to make look pretty, but these chicken chimichangas taste amazing!
 And if there is one thing I know how to make, it’s a perfectly fried homemade chimichanga.